This charismatic period cottage in the pretty village of Bowden pays tribute to its rich heritage, celebrating colour and texture in equal measure.

 Outside the cottage benefits from a fully enclosed lawned garden with views looking across the village green.
 Sitting on the path of St. Cuthbert’s Way and the southern edge of the Eildon Hills, there are an abundance of walking trails direct from the doorstep meaning plenty of fabby dog walking options too.

 Kitchen with granite work surfaces, induction hob, electric oven, integrated dishwasher, fridge, washing machine, Bosch coffee machine (Tassimo pods) and Bluetooth speaker.
-There is a small freezer in the cupboard in the hall between the kitchen and dining room.
+There is a small freezer and a microwave in the cupboard in the hall between the kitchen and dining room.

 Please note the ceiling height between the kitchen and dining room is restricted (approx 6'2").